ajmillion/OCDX-Specification/README.md

 - Share-Alike: If you publicly use any adapted version of this database, or works produced from an adapted database, you must also offer that adapted database under the ODbL.
 - Keep open: If you redistribute the database, or an adapted version of it, then you may use technological measures that restrict the work (such as DRM) as long as you also redistribute a version without such measures.

-Open source versions of the OCDX infrastructure and tooling and distribute them under the MIT permissive license.
-Full legal text of the MIT license is available at: https://opensource.org/licenses/MIT